-- the conditional movement control order has moved into a recovery mode providing more opportunity for local suppliers to return to normal operations.
+- The conditional movement control order has moved into a recovery mode providing more opportunity for local suppliers to return to normal operations.
 Almost all economic sectors will be allowed to open with conditions to adhere to standard operating procedures.

 - Some flights are delayed and backlogs are creating scheduling issues leading to a decrease in service options.

-- No major impacts on exports.
+- No major impacts on imports or exports.

 - Due to the effect COVID-19 is having on the Trade Industry, U.S. Customs and Border Protection (CBP) is accepting requests for duty-payment extensions.

 - Space is in high demand for ocean freight imports and exports and booking in advance is key.

 - Airfreight services are at a premium with charter options being introduced by some airlines

 COSCO transhipment service from Italy is experiencing heavy delays in Singapore (and Piraeus, if cargo originates from Adriatic sea).

 We’ve engaged with Cosco to understand the reason of such poor performances.